estherkang14/estherkang14/README.md

 <h2>Hi everyone!
 My name is Esther Kang!</h2>
 <p>I'm a [junior] Software Engineer and Full Stack Web Developer, a dancer, an avid traveller/adventurer, and a Flatiron School (FIS) graduate!
 I have a passion for helping others and the performing arts/entertainment industry.

-I have currently learned the following languages and frameworks:
+I currently have experience in the following languages and frameworks:
   - Ruby
   - Ruby on Rails
   - Javascript